ydang1/Eminem-Text-Mining-Project/README.md

 ```

 ## 2. text mining：
-- impot basic package and load data to pandas
+- Impot basic package and load data to pandas
 ```
 import pandas as pd
 import numpy as np